15 kids’ shows to stream right now

-With the school holidays coming up, you’re going to need reinforcements, extra ammo in your keeping-the-kids-entertained arsenal.
-These shows on Showmax and Netflix are here for you.
+Over weekends and holidays you need reinforcements, extra ammo in your keeping-the-kids-entertained arsenal.
+These shows and movies on Showmax and Netflix are here for you.
 And here’s a bonus – while these shows may all be aimed at children, they are likely to be enjoyed by you as well.
-Featuring Zendaya, Jemaine Clement, Snoop Dogg, Chris O’Dowd, David Attenborough and Beatles songs by Sia, we dare you not to like them!
+They feature Zendaya, Jemaine Clement, Snoop Dogg, Chris O’Dowd, David Attenborough and Beatles songs by Sia – so we dare you not to like them!

 1 Ben and Holly’s Little Kingdom (Showmax)